TheSmartMonkey/create-startup-stack/README.md

 ## Getting started

-Rename all `myProjectName` with you project name
+Rename all `my-project-name` with you project name